bpluly/roonPodcast/README.md

 `--episodes` the number of episodes to collect.
 RSS feeds are in most recent order, using 1 for episodes it will collect the last one.
 1 is the default.

+### Use
+If the destination folder is in the tree that Roon scans for music files or changes in the catalogue then it will be added to the Library.
+Whilst there is no individual UI for podcasts they do contain the tag _genre_ podcast and can be selected from the Genres menu.
+This doesn't give subscriptions to podcasts or RSS feeds wrapping _roonPodcast_ in a batch file or shell script and then adding that to crontab or Task Scheduler will give you an effective subscription.